An essential for any baking treat – it’s vanilla extract.

-Because of its high alcohol content, vanilla extract can last almost indefinitely according to some sources.
-But rather consume it within the above times to be safe.
+Because of its high alcohol content, vanilla extract can last almost indefinitely, according to some sources.
+But consume it within the above times to be safe.

 Fortunately, vanilla extracts last so long that it spares you and your wallet from frequently buying it.
-If stored in a cool, dry place, pure vanilla extract can last up to 10 years.
-Whereas, artificial vanilla extract can last up to 2-5 years.
+Pure vanilla extract can last up to 10 years if stored in a cool, dry place.
+In contrast, artificial vanilla extract can last up to 2-5 years.